MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 Managing Surface Dock 2 with SEMM is available for docks connected to Surface Book 3, Surface Laptop 3, Surface Laptop Go, Surface Pro 7, and Surface Pro X. These compatible Surface devices are commonly referred to as **host devices**.
 A package is applied to host devices based on if a host device is **authenticated** or **unauthenticated**.
 Configured settings reside in the UEFI layer on host devices enabling you — the IT admin — to manage Surface Dock 2 just like any other built-in peripheral such as the camera.

 >[!NOTE]
->You can manage Surface Dock 2 ports only when the dock is connected to one of the following compatible devices:  Surface Book 3, Surface Laptop 3, and Surface Pro 7.
+>You can manage Surface Dock 2 ports only when the dock is connected to one of the following compatible devices:  Surface Book 3, Surface Laptop 4, Surface Laptop 3, Surface Pro 7+, and Surface Pro 7.
 Any device that doesn't receive the UEFI Authenticated policy settings is inherently an unauthenticated device.

 ### Scenarios